VikParuchuri/vik-blog/_posts/2013-10-18-open-sourcing-movide.md

 ---
+categories: vik
+cover: false
+date: 2013-10-18 17:24
 layout: post
-title: Open sourcing movide, a student-centric learning platform
-date: 2013-10-18 17:24
+modified: 2014-01-09 15:24
 slug: open-sourcing-movide
-modified: 2014-01-09 15:24
 status: published
+subclass: post
-categories: LMS Movide learning education edtech open source
+tags: LMS Movide learning education edtech open source
+title: Open sourcing movide, a student-centric learning platform
 ---

 I haven't blogged in a while, mostly because I have been trying to figure out what I should do next.
 One thing that I have been working on lately that I am very passionate about is [Movide](http://www.movide.com).
 Movide is a student-centric learning platform.
 You might yawn at this point and wonder why Movide matters.
 It's a natural reaction, given the crowded learning tools marketplace.
 Movide, matters, I think, because it is an [open source](http://www.github.com/equirio/movide) attempt to change the LMS and learning tool paradigm.